Yogadimas/YMovie/README.md

 # YMovie
-An application that displays information on films and tv series Using the API from themoviedb.org
+An application that displays information on films and tv series.

+Using the API from themoviedb.org

 Made by Yoga Dimas

 # Screenshot